What the Law Says

 Guideline Judgments by the High Court

 Judges in the High Court, when it is sitting as an appeal court, have the power to make a decision in an appeal case that gives guidance to other judges about the appropriate sentence to use in similar types of cases.
 These judgments are known as ‘guideline judgments’.
 There are only a few of these in Scotland.
+For a full list and more information, see our web page using the button below.

 Judges may also look at decisions made by other sentencing judges in similar situations, known as case law.
-Doing this can help the judge select the most appropriate sentence and can also promote consistency.